mattijn/topojson/docs/api/topojson.core.topology.md

 > + ###### `simplify_with` : str
     Sets the package to use for simplifying (both pre- and toposimplify).
 Choose between `shapely` or `simplification`.
 Shapely adopts solely Douglas-Peucker and simplification both Douglas-Peucker and Visvalingam-Whyatt.
-The pacakge simplification is known to be quicker than shapely.
+The package simplification is known to be quicker than shapely.
     Default is `shapely`.
 > + ###### `simplify_algorithm` : str
     Choose between `dp` and `vw`, for Douglas-Peucker or Visvalingam-Whyatt respectively. `vw` will only be selected if `simplify_with` is set to `simplification`.
-Default is `dp`, since it still "produces the most accurate generalization" (Chi & Cheung, 2006).
+Default is `dp`, since it "produced the most accurate generalization" (Shi, W. & Cheung, C., 2006).
 > + ###### `winding_order` : str
     Determines the winding order of the features in the output geometry.
 Choose between `CW_CCW` for clockwise orientation for outer rings and counter-